What is the best cheap food to buy when broke?

 I would advise staying away from the cheapest sausages though; little meat, little taste and a lot of water.

-Subscribe to my FREE Resource Library and download the free master list of the 55 best cheap foods you can buy and over 20 cheap meal ideas!
+Subscribe to my FREE Resource Library and download the free master list of the 55 cheapest groceries you can buy and over 20 cheap meal ideas!

 Canned tuna is a go to protein for a quick sandwich or a quick dinner of tuna pasta tray bake.
 It’s fast, it’s cheap and it’s delicious!